the-gigi/gigi-zone/content/posts/2024/09/postgres-rds-eks/index.md

 # Security 🛡️

 OK.
 Connecting to a private RDS instance from your laptop is not the most secure thing to do.
-The first rule of accessing your postgres DB directly is: **Don't do it!**. 🚫
+The first rule of accessing your postgres DB directly is: **Don't do it!** 🚫

 Alright, you are still here, so let's discuss how to do it with some semblance of securely awareness at least.
 First, make sure you are in a somewhat secure environment.
 If you are in a coffee shop or